 Final harvest

-The final biomass did not differ between the warming or drought treatments (Fig. 3a).
+The final biomass did not significantly differ between the warming or drought treatments (Fig. 3a).
 The lack of difference in final mass between the ambient and warmed treatments may have arisen from the convergence of tree diameter and height across treatments (Fig. 1a,b).
 The difference in stem volume between ambient and warmed trees (Fig. 1d) was apparent in the harvest biomass (Fig. 3a), but was not statistically significant at this level of replication (n = 3; P > 0.05).
 The only biomass component that was affected by the experimental treatments at harvest was fine root biomass, for which there was a significant interaction between warming and drought (P < 0.05).
-The A-Dry trees had higher fine root biomass than the A-Wet trees, while the W-Dry trees had slightly lower fine root biomass than the W-Wet trees (Fig. 3a).
+The A-Dry trees had higher fine root biomass than the A-Con trees, while the W-Dry trees had slightly lower fine root biomass than the W-Con trees (Fig. 3a).
 This interaction was also present in the tree root mass ratios; experimental drought increased the root mass ratio, but only in the ambient temperature treatment (P < 0.05; Fig. 3b).

 Plant and soil water status

 The drought reduced soil volumetric water content from 10-100 cm depth to values approaching 0.05 m3 m-3 (Fig. 4a-c).
-Pre-dawn leaf water potentials (ΨL-PD) were reduced in the dry treatments relative to the wet treatments (Fig. 4d; P < 0.01).
+Pre-dawn leaf water potentials (ΨL-PD) were reduced in the dry treatments relative to the control treatments (Fig. 4d; P < 0.01).
 However, this effect was modest; ΨL-PD was -0.29 ± 0.02 in the control and -0.48 ± 0.05 in the dry treatments.
 Thus, the drought trees had moderate ΨL-PD (Fig. 4d) and moderate rates of transpiration (Fig. 2c) despite extremely dry surface soils.

 Trees likely utilized deep soil water during the drought treatment.
 We observed a few roots of approximately 1-cm-diameter penetrating through the cemented manganese layer at ~100 cm depth during the complete soil excavation (JE Drake, personal observation).
 Neutron probe measurements down to 400-cm-depth indicated that soil water was removed from the profile in the dry treatment chambers during the drought, particularly from 50- to 200-cm-depth (Fig. S1).
 Thus, trees in the dry treatments likely transpired deep soil water during the summer drought, consistent with a previous drought study of Eucalyptus saligna at this site (Duursma et al. 2011).